Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 Searching for legislation can be complicated by the fact that each government level has their own repository, their own numbering convention, and different formats.
-Technology can assist by allowing content to be centralized into a single database, readily accessible to advocates that need simple-to-read information.
+Technology can assist by allowing content to be centralized into a single database, in a consistent format,  readily accessible to advocates that need simple-to-read information.

 ### The idea  - Legit-Info App